thesoul214/typescript-cheatsheet/README.md

 **That** is the limitation of the intersection types.
 The intersected types *must* be compatible, by this, I mean that **their properties must not overlap each other**.
 If this condition is met, **the resulting type will have access to all properties**.

 Because of the previously mentioned limitation, intersection types are less common than union types, they would be *very* hard to use on variables with "basic" levels of types.
 Fortunately for us, by using `interfaces` ([explained here](#interfaces)) (and other advanced types), intersection types become ***very*** useful.
-Let's take a look at a more advanced example (which assumes the reader has at least basic knowledge of interfaces):
+Let"s take a look at a more advanced example (which assumes the reader has at least basic knowledge of interfaces):

 ```ts
 interface Loggable {